WHAT WE DO | $33,950 in grants were awarded to teachers serving 10,000 students.

 During the 2016-2107 school year, Assistance League of Minneapolis/St. Paul has awarded over $29,000 to teachers that support 43 projects in 26 schools in Minneapolis/St. Paul.
 It also awarded $3,410 in grants that supported 5 projects in Richfield.
 Click here to see the projects supported by our Grants for Teachers Program.

-To apply for a grant in Minneapolis or St. Paul, please download, complete, and submit the current Links to Learning Grant Application - MSP.
+To apply for a grant in St. Paul, please download, complete, and submit the current Links to Learning Grant Application - St. Paul.

 Teachers in Richfield School District